 For those of you who may not know, this is the biggest nationally representative assessment in the U.S. It shows what students know and can do in different subjects.
 It aims to offer results for various demographic groups, thus relying on race/ethnicity, gender, socioeconomic status, etc.

 These examples, and not only, show how important the criterion referenced assessment is.
 Most of the time, they rely on true-false questions, multiple-choice ones, ‘open-ended’ questions (that ask for an essay or a short response), or a combination between all these.
+Looking for Small business CRM solution?
+Social personal crm software.
+Manage your customers now.

 Other Types of Assessment